friosavila/playingwithstata/drdid/csdid_stata.md

 - **`saverif(new file)`**: This option allows you to save all the Recentered Influence functions created by `CSDID` into a new datafile.
 If you are familar with the `ster` files in Stata, this file will work in a similar way, where important information left by `CSDID` is stored for later use.
 It requires you to provide a new file name.
 It can be combined with **`replace`**, if the data-file already exists.
 - **`cluster(varname)`**: You can use this to declare a variable to obtained clustered standard errors.
 If you declare **`ivar`** make sure that **`cluster`** remains constant within panel ID (cluster is nested)
 - **`wboot`**: This option requests the estimation of Wild Bootstrap Standard errors.
 When using this option, Covariances across parameters are not estimated.
-And Confidence intervals are obtained based on Normal distribution.
-Future updates will allow you use a "seed" for replication, select CI , and allow alternative Confidence interval methods.
+In the newest update, the correct CI are displayed.
+- **`reps(#)`**: This allows you to choose how many repetitions you want to use for the WBootstrap SE.
+The default its 999.
+- **`rseed(#)`**: With this, you can set a seed that would allow you to get replicable results.
+Of course, you can obtaine the same using `set seed #` before the command is excecuted.
+- **`wbtype()`**: You can now choose from two types of WB multipliers.
+The default is `mammen`, but you can also use `rademacher`.
-- **`agg(aggregation method)`**: this is the newest option.
-You can request `csdid` to directly produce any of the aggregations of interest, rather than report the `attgt's`.
+- **`agg(aggregation method)`**: this option allows you to request `csdid` to directly produce any of the aggregations of interest, rather than report the `attgt's`.
 This can be combined with `wboot`, and `saverif()`.
 In all cases, however, I recommend using the `saverif()` option to keep a copy of the RIFs, for later inspection, even if you want to produce any aggregations from the start.

 **`csdid_estat`**